suzyeaston/suzyeastonca/README.md

 **Lousy Outages** is independent outage intelligence for AI, cloud, developer, and creative tools.

-It watches official provider sources, groups related notices into clearer incidents, and turns status-page language into information people can actually use.
+It watches official provider sources, groups related notices into clearer incidents, and turns status-page language into information people and businesses can use.
 The public dashboard is built for the awkward space between “all systems operational” and an entire group chat quietly confirming that nothing works.

 Current public work includes: